cryptosteer/User-Notes-Microservices/README.md

 Open a browser and access to: http://localhost:4000/

-Should be able to see the user list, please add some users.
-You can also edit or delete them.
+There is an empty user list, please add some users, you can also edit or delete them.

-With some users created you can create some notes using the 'New node' icon in each row.
+With some users created you can create some notes using the 'New note' icons for each row.